-With 34,044 customer reviews and counting, the Instant Pot is a kitchen gadget that's evidently here to stay.
-Last year, the beloved appliance garnered something of a cult following, but the internet's favorite kitchen appliance has only continued to gain popularity, breaking into the list of the top five most-purchased products on Amazon Prime Day for the second year in a row.
+With 65,000 customer reviews and counting, the Instant Pot is a kitchen gadget that's evidently here to stay.
+The beloved appliance has garnered something of a cult following, but the internet's favorite kitchen appliance has only continued to gain popularity, breaking into the list of the top five most-purchased products on Amazon Prime Day for the second year in a row.

 To add a crop of new Instant Pot recipes to our arsenal, we tapped Melissa Clark, the recipe creator behind the wildly popular New York Times column "A Good Appetite."
 Ahead, the best-selling author shares three recipes from her new cookbook, Comfort in an Instant, including an easy weeknight chili that takes just eight minutes to prep.